ThummeTo/FMIFlux.jl/docs/src/index.md

 ```

 ## How the documentation is structured?
 Having a high-level overview of how this documentation is structured will help you know where to look for certain things.
-The xxx main parts of the documentation are :
+The three main parts of the documentation are :
 - The __Tutorials__ section explains all the necessary steps to work with the library.
 - The __examples__ section gives insight in what is possible with this Library while using short and easily understandable code snippets
 - The __library functions__ sections contains all the documentation to the functions provided by this library